FarronF/limerick-council-meetings/meetings/2024/05/27-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 25th March 2024.md

 Community Development Committee.

-The LCDC Annual Report 2023 was noted by the Members.--- 15
+The LCDC Annual Report 2023 was noted by the Members.
+---
+15

 8.